Analysis Of Holding Period : How to : Ultimate Guide

-Analysis of holding periods is an important aspect while sanctioning working capital facilities in Banks.
+Analysis of holding period is an important aspect while sanctioning working capital facilities in Banks.
 In this article, we have discussed how holding periods are calculated and analysed for stocks, receivables and creditors.

 Holding levels means the period of a particular current asset or current liability after which it is converted or realized or is paid.
 To understand this, we will discuss it one by one: